Black or White: Commercial reception

-To prepare the audience for the special occasion of the televised premiere of the "Black or White" video, Epic records released the song (without the accompanying images) to radio stations just two days in advance.
-In a period of 24 hours, "Black or White", described by the record company as "a rock 'n' roll dance song about racial harmony", had been added to the playlists of 96 percent of 237 of the United States' Top 40 radio stations.
+To prepare the audience for the special occasion of the televised premiere of the "Black or White" video, Epic Records released the song (without the accompanying images) to radio stations just two days in advance.
+In a 24-hour period, "Black or White", described by the record company as "a rock 'n' roll dance song about racial harmony", had been added to the playlists of 96 percent of 237 of the United States' Top 40 radio stations.

 "Black or White" entered the Billboard Hot 100 at number 35.
-A week later it shot up to number three and in its third week, December 7, 1991, it ascended to number one, making it the fastest chart topper since the Beatles' "Get Back", which also won the Hot 100 in just three weeks in 1969 and also his twelfth number-one entry.
-It closed the year at number one, and remained at the top of the singles chart into 1992 for a total of seven weeks, making Michael Jackson the first artist to have number one popular hits in the 1970s, 1980s and 1990s.
-In the UK, the single became the first single by an American to go into the singles chart at number one since 1960, when "It's Now or Never" by Elvis Presley did in the same manner.
-Around the world, "Black or White" hit number one in 20 countries, including the US, the UK, Canada, Mexico, Cuba, Turkey, Zimbabwe, Australia, New Zealand, Belgium, Denmark, Finland, France, Ireland, Israel, Italy, Norway, Spain, Sweden, Switzerland and the Eurochart Hot 100, number two in Germany and Austria and number three in the Netherlands.
-Previously, Billie Jean and I Just Can't Stop Loving You had each been number one in 9 countries.
-The single was certified platinum in the US, selling over one million copies and became the second-best-selling single of the year.
-As of August 2018 the song further certified two-time platinum for the digital sales.
+A week later it shot up to number 3 and in its third week, December 7, 1991, it ascended to number 1, making it the fastest chart topper since the Beatles' "Get Back", which also won the Hot 100 in just three weeks in 1969.
+It closed the year at number 1 and remained at the top of the singles chart into 1992 for a total of seven weeks, making Michael Jackson the first artist to have number 1 popular hits in the 1970s, 1980s, and 1990s.
+In the UK, the single became the first single by an American to go into the singles chart at number 1 since 1960, when "It's Now or Never" by Elvis Presley did in the same manner.
+Around the world, "Black or White" hit number 1 in 20 countries, including the US, the UK, Canada, Mexico, Cuba, Turkey, Zimbabwe, Australia, New Zealand, Belgium, Denmark, Finland, France, Ireland, Israel, Italy, Norway, Spain, Sweden, Switzerland and the Eurochart Hot 100, number 2 in Germany and Austria and number 3 in the Netherlands.
+Previously, "Billie Jean" and "I Just Can't Stop Loving You" had each been number 1 in nine countries.
+The single was certified platinum in the US, selling over one million copies and becoming the second-best-selling single of the year.
+As of August 2018, the song has further been certified as two-time platinum for digital sales.